-We sleep about 1/3rd of our lives and science still can’t find a “reason” why we do.
+We sleep about 1/3rd of our lives and science still can’t find a reason why we do.
 It’s such a fascinating cascade of chemistry, feedback loops and brain activity that still baffles science.
-There are still mysteries that our Creator uses to prove this stuff couldn’t just ‘evolve’ in my opinion.
+There are still mysteries that our Creator uses to prove this stuff couldn’t just evolve.
 Sleep is one of those mysteries.

 Look through these 10 false myths and see which ones you might want to change in your routine…

 1. Adults need five or fewer hours of sleep.

 “If you wanted to have the ability to function at your best during the day, resist illness better, be mentally strong, how many hours do you have to sleep?”
 This was the question asked by the senior study investigator Girardin Jean-Louis, a professor in the Department of Population Health and sleep research.
 The articles suggest 7-10 hours is optimal.
 There is a lot of research showing that less than 5 hours of sleep per night increases our risks for stroke, heart attacks, diabetes, high blood pressure, and fatal car accidents or work accidents.